Calvinists deny God His full sovereignty

 But, it is not a straightforward exercise to teach from the Bible that there is no free will, especially in salvation, for the Bible consistently and frequently asks man to choose between the options God has given him, including salvation.
 The calvinists do claim, however, that the Bible clearly teaches no free will for mankind, yet rarely do they offer relevant verses to demonstrate such.
 (In fact, there is no verse in the Bible that makes a clear statement that mankind has no free will, especially in salvation.
 So they choose verses that are open to manipulation, in order to put their own spin on the interpretation.)

 So, instead of trying to teach no free will when so many verses actually support free will, calvinists attack God’s foreknowledge.
 If they can get away with teaching that God’s foreknowledge is either irrelevant or non-existent unless foreordained, then that helps them to oppose the truth of the free will of man.
-Free will requires God to have foreknowledge of the future, so no foreknowledge of the future strongly implies that there is no free will to foreknow!
+Free will requires God to have foreknowledge of the future, so if they can teach that man has no free will, then they can also teach that the calvinist God doesn’t really know the future unless he writes the full script beforehand.

 So the foreknowledge of MacArthur’s God can only be applied to the saved, the elect.
 Thus, no foreknowledge of the non-elect, the lost, means that the calvinist God is forced to foreordain everything the non-elect do, with absolutely no free will options at all, or else the calvinist God could not know what they would do until they decided what to do.
 As Boettner says, “Furthermore, if the acts of free agents are in themselves uncertain, God must then wait until the event has had its issue before making His plans. ….”